vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/01_pramANa-paddhatiH.md

 <details><summary>English</summary>

-41. This idea has been expressed in diverse ways by Saunaka and other great sages:--- "So long as thy mind, O King! does not become de- voted to the love of Vishnu (Vishnu-bhakti) so long go thou to the tirthas (holy places), tanks and rivers."
+41. This idea has been expressed in diverse ways by Saunaka and other great sages:--- "So long as thy mind, O King! does not become devoted to the love of Vishnu (Vishnu-bhakti) so long go thou to the tirthas (holy places), tanks and rivers."

 </details>